Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![image](https://github.com/Forrestjohnson2000/6162-Seabreeze/blob/main/Images/SBI%20Summary.png)

 ### Shark Data
+For shark presence, we used data that was previously collected for Dr. Pamela Thompson’s class.
+The final dataset, which was used for our models, can be seen below.
+We added the variable "AttackCat", which indicates whether or not there was a shark attach on any given day in the dataset.

 ![download](https://user-images.githubusercontent.com/48931690/144726243-d19d909f-e07e-4711-9afd-bd94a5bf0597.png)

 After looking at the correlation matrix we removed the variables that had a > 0.5 correlation.
 These variables were **"tmpc", "ATMP", "dwpc", "feel", "relh",** and **"GST"**.
 WE created another correlation matrix to virew the remaining variables.

 ![download](https://user-images.githubusercontent.com/48931690/144726292-944b58e6-ed7b-49fe-ba7b-a94ff5586290.png)

 ## Data Modeling

 We decided to model the data using both unsupervised and supervised techniques using k-means clustering, logistic regression, and a support vector machine (SVM).

 ### K-Means Clustering